Kris Jenner And Boyfriend Corey Gamble Split: Desperate To Lift ‘KUTWK’ Ratings?

 Kris Jenner has reportedly split from her 33-year-old boyfriend Corey Gamble.
 According to reports, the reality TV star got separated from Gamble soon after the Valentine’s Day this year.
-Meanwhile, Keeping Up With the Kardashians that was once hugely popular on television is facing a huge crisis at the moment in terms of rating.
+Meanwhile, Keeping Up With the Kardashians that was once hugely popular on television is facing a huge crisis at the moment in terms of ratings.

 Brand new #KUWTK starts in one hour, east coast!